bitdocs/bitdocs-code/docs/output.md

 ![LED Bit](https://i.pinimg.com/originals/1a/c9/0c/1ac90c53588f45e317c4865428f3ded2.jpg)

 This bit will light up green when it recieves power.
 Like the [buzzer](#buzzer), it also is very simple.

-### How to Use

-Connect the bit to a powered circuit, and the bit will light up.

 ### Other Info